 With that, you can become a Horizon Air pilot and grow your career as a professional pilot.

-Here are the basic requirements you need to fulfil before applying for the Horizon Air PDP.
+Here are the basic requirements you need to fulfill before applying for the Horizon Air PDP.

-- A valid U.S. passport and driver’s license is mandatory.
+• A valid U.S. passport and driver’s license are mandatory.

 The process to join the PDP